mvrk33/AgroBot/README.md

    - Select your injected pendrive in Storage.
    - Press `Shift` + `Ctrl` + `X` on your keyboard and do the following steps:
      - Change the hostname if you want; otherwise, keep it intact.
-     - Set username and password.
+     - Set username and password Remember donot give College Wifi as it has username Hurdle give your mobile hotspot wifi Make sure the laptop/Desktop and raspberry Pi are connected to the same Wifi.
      - Go to services and enable SSH and tick "Use password Authentication".
      - Go to Options and check "Eject Media when finished" and "Enable telemetry".
      - Click on Save and then click on Write.
 Wait until it writes and verifies.